 I get dressed and go into another room.
 Wanting desperately to come clean I without any hesitation or prodding provide a full and honest confession right at the police station.
 Spilled the beans.

-This episode continues to haunt me every single hour of every single day.
 Several weeks later I get a letter in the mail.
 It is from the DA’s office wanting me to come and speak with them.
 As I read the letter my face flushes red, heart starts pounding, and beads of sweat percolate on my forehead.
 With a bulge in my throat and a heaviness in my gut, I realize this thing is far from over.

 We go to the appointment and once more I come clean.
 The DA decides to file charges and I am feeling absolutely distraught.
 I don’t recall what happened next.
 I am too young and too unaware to understand the legal process so I just ignore reporting to my probation officer.
 In the hopes this thing will just go away I bury my head in the sand deeper than the longest necked ostrich.
 Bad move.